thomas-flower1/Space-Invaders/README.md

 ### Recreated the classic 1978 arcade classic using Godot

-This project is an introduction to learning gdscript and learning the game engine.
+Personal project to learn gdscript and the godot game engine

 Some feature of this project include: